Arizona State Retirement System Sells 3,100 Shares of Chevron Co. (NYSE:CVX)

-Arizona State Retirement System cut its holdings in shares of Chevron Co.
-(NYSE:CVX – Free Report) by 0.6% during the fourth quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The firm owned 510,445 shares of the oil and gas company’s stock after selling 3,100 shares during the quarter.
-Chevron makes up about 0.6% of Arizona State Retirement System’s investment portfolio, making the stock its 24th biggest position.
-Arizona State Retirement System’s holdings in Chevron were worth $76,138,000 at the end of the most recent quarter.
+Arizona State Retirement System decreased its position in Chevron Co.
+(NYSE:CVX – Free Report) by 0.6% during the 4th quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The fund owned 510,445 shares of the oil and gas company’s stock after selling 3,100 shares during the period.
+Chevron accounts for 0.6% of Arizona State Retirement System’s portfolio, making the stock its 24th largest position.
+Arizona State Retirement System’s holdings in Chevron were worth $76,138,000 at the end of the most recent reporting period.

-A number of other institutional investors and hedge funds have also bought and sold shares of the business.
-Picton Mahoney Asset Management purchased a new position in shares of Chevron during the third quarter valued at about $26,000.
-Valley Forge Investment Consultants Inc. ADV grew its position in shares of Chevron by 80.0% during the third quarter.
-Valley Forge Investment Consultants Inc. ADV now owns 180 shares of the oil and gas company’s stock valued at $30,000 after purchasing an additional 80 shares in the last quarter.
-Valued Wealth Advisors LLC purchased a new position in shares of Chevron during the fourth quarter valued at about $33,000.
-DHJJ Financial Advisors Ltd. purchased a new position in shares of Chevron during the third quarter valued at about $35,000.
-Finally, Worth Asset Management LLC purchased a new position in shares of Chevron during the first quarter valued at about $36,000.
-72.42% of the stock is owned by institutional investors.
+Several other hedge funds have also added to or reduced their stakes in the company.
+Vanguard Group Inc. boosted its holdings in Chevron by 0.3% during the third quarter.
+Vanguard Group Inc. now owns 161,924,375 shares of the oil and gas company’s stock worth $27,303,688,000 after buying an additional 458,080 shares during the last quarter.
+Morgan Stanley boosted its holdings in Chevron by 7.0% during the third quarter.
+Morgan Stanley now owns 34,166,899 shares of the oil and gas company’s stock worth $5,761,223,000 after buying an additional 2,244,995 shares during the last quarter.
+Moneta Group Investment Advisors LLC boosted its holdings in Chevron by 104,997.3% during the fourth quarter.
+Moneta Group Investment Advisors LLC now owns 24,490,824 shares of the oil and gas company’s stock worth $4,395,858,000 after buying an additional 24,467,521 shares during the last quarter.
+Charles Schwab Investment Management Inc. boosted its holdings in Chevron by 1.5% during the third quarter.
+Charles Schwab Investment Management Inc. now owns 24,236,141 shares of the oil and gas company’s stock worth $4,059,834,000 after buying an additional 368,898 shares during the last quarter.
+Finally, Northern Trust Corp boosted its holdings in Chevron by 2.6% during the third quarter.
+Northern Trust Corp now owns 22,705,118 shares of the oil and gas company’s stock worth $3,828,537,000 after buying an additional 569,850 shares during the last quarter.
+Institutional investors own 72.42% of the company’s stock.

 Insiders Place Their Bets

-In other Chevron news, VP Alana K. Knowles sold 2,800 shares of the company’s stock in a transaction dated Tuesday, April 2nd.
-The shares were sold at an average price of $160.09, for a total value of $448,252.00.
-Following the completion of the transaction, the vice president now owns 276 shares in the company, valued at $44,184.84.
-The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+In other news, VP Alana K. Knowles sold 2,800 shares of Chevron stock in a transaction that occurred on Tuesday, April 2nd.
+The stock was sold at an average price of $160.09, for a total transaction of $448,252.00.
+Following the completion of the transaction, the vice president now directly owns 276 shares in the company, valued at approximately $44,184.84.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
 Insiders own 0.18% of the company’s stock.

 Chevron Profile